-A person whose sex assignment at birth was female but whose gender identity is male.
+A person whose sex assigned at birth was female but whose gender identity is male.
 These identities can also refer to someone who was surgically assigned female at birth, in the case of intersex people, but whose gender identity is male.
 Many trans men identify simply as men.

-A person whose sex assignment at birth was male but whose gender identity is female.
+A person whose sex assigned at birth was male but whose gender identity is female.
 These identities can also refer to someone who was surgically assigned male at birth, in the case of intersex people, but whose gender identity is female.
 Many trans women identify simply as women.

 Outdated, inaccurate, or offensive Gender Identity Terms